General Description and Restrictions

 64-byte aligned. |

-When using the high-dimensional tensor splitting and computation API of the basic APIs, you can define a tensor for the source and destination operands to share (that is, address overlapping) to save the address space.
-Pay attention to the following restrictions:
+To save memory space when using high-dimensional tensor sharding compute APIs of basic APIs, you can define a tensor shared by the source and destination operands (by address overlapping).
+Pay attention to the following restrictions when using this:

-- Multiple iterations: The destination operand of a previous iteration cannot overlap with the source operand of a subsequent iteration.
-For example, the destination operand of the Nth iteration is the source operand of the (N+1) th iteration (as shown in the following figure).
-In this case, the Nth iteration may rewrite the value that overwrites the source operand.
-As a result, the expected result cannot be obtained.
-Particularly, for some binocular computing APIs (Add, Sub, Mul, Max, Min, AddRelu and SubRelu), when the data type is half, int32_t, or float, the destination operand of the pre-order iteration can overlap the source operand of the post-order iteration.
-This error occurs only when the destination operand overlaps the second source operand, and src1RepStride or dstRepStride must be 0.
+- Among multiple iterations, the destination operand of a previous iteration cannot overlap the source operand of a subsequent iteration.
+For example, the destination operand of the Nth iteration is the source operand of the (N+1)th iteration (as shown in the following figure).
+In this case, the N th iteration may overwrite the value of the source operand, resulting in an unexpected result.
+In particular, for some two-operand compute APIs (Add, Sub, Mul, Max, Min, AddRelu, and SubRelu), when the data type is half, int32_t, or float, the destination operand of a previous iteration can overlap the source operand of a subsequent iteration.
+This is only applicable when the destination operand overlaps the second source operand, and src1RepStride or dstRepStride must be 0.

-The general address overlapping constraints described in this section apply to common scenarios.
-If there are special requirements in the API reference, the requirements in the API reference prevail.
+The general restrictions on address overlapping described in this section apply to common cases.
+If there are additional restrictions in the API reference, the restrictions in the specific API prevail.